Maahishk/frontend-assignment/README.md

 2. Commit your code regularly and push the changes to your forked repository.
 3. Do not create a pull request; just submit your forked repository.
 4. Provide a DOCS.md file with all the technologies used and how to run the program locally.
-5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/r5ENHoDewE5swP9x7).
+5. Once you have completed the assignment, share the repository URL with us via the [submission form](https://forms.gle/QQcXn8odBUfoHtbt7).

 6. Join this discord server to get an update: [Join Here ](https://discord.gg/5qbGZP7V8g)

-- Submission Deadline: Task Submission: 2023/07/22 11:30 AM
+- Submission Deadline: Task Submission: 2023/09/3 02:30 PM

 Check out the discussion section of this repo to ask any related queries or doubts.

-Note: The assignment is intended to help you grasp basic concepts.
+Note: The assignment is intentionally challenging so do your best ;) .
 Don't hesitate to ask for any clarifications in the discussion section of this repo.
 Good luck with your assignment!